Jaspy Software Environments (Python 3, R and other tools)

 |Documentation||Provide an appropriate level of documentation detailing which software packages exist in each release.||We use Conda "environment files" to build the environments.
 These list the packages and versions and are stored in public GitHub repositories, so each environment is documented as a collection of packages/versions.|| See: https://github.com/cedadev/jaspy-manager/blob/master/README.md

 |Multiple simultaneous environments||Allow multiple, but separate, software environments to co-exist on a single operating system.|| Conda is designed to allow multiple environments to co-exist.
 Within jaspy it is possible to document each environment.
 Therefore, multiple environments can be deployed on one system.
 Key advantages are:

 |Manageability||Provide tools to easily construct, test, deploy, document and reproduce software environments.||Jaspy builds upon a set of excellent Conda command-line tools that simplify the package management process.
 Jaspy wraps the Conda functionality so that command-line tools can be used to build, test, deploy and distribute Conda environments for use by our community.|

-Since Jaspy is relatively new please refer to the "Jaspy Python 3.7 (and other tools)" section above for information about the current release on JASMIN.
+Please refer to the "Jaspy Python 3.7+ (and other tools) environments" section above for information about the current release on JASMIN.